rsapkf/rsapkf-site/src/writing/articles/beginners-guide-to-digital-privacy/beginners-guide-to-digital-privacy.md

   I cannot stress this enough.
 Please **do not** ever, unless mandatory, choose "Sign up with Google/Microsoft/Twitter/Facebook/Apple/Amazon, etc".

-  If you are required to continue with social signup, take care of what scopes and information you are permitting the service to use.
+  If you are required to continue with social signup ([OAuth](https://en.wikipedia.org/wiki/OAuth)), take care of what scopes and information you are permitting the service to use.
 Platforms usually provide a way to manage this info from your account settings:

   - [Twitter Connected Apps](https://twitter.com/settings/connected_apps)
   - [Facebook Apps and Websites](https://www.facebook.com/settings?tab=applications)